 Serengeti National Park in northern Tanzania is the ultimate in safari destinations!
-You can drive for hours in all directions and see hundreds of different animals and birds.
+You can drive for hours in all directions and see hundreds of different species of animals and birds.

 Importantly, you can find the Big Five here: lion, leopard, elephant, African buffalo and black rhino.
 A vast park larger than the state of Maryland, the Serengeti encompasses woodlands, grasslands, wetlands, riverine forests and more.
 It’s a rich and gorgeous ecosystem that you have to see and experience for yourself to fully appreciate.
 We really cannot recommend enough that you make the time to visit Serengeti National Park.
 You won’t be disappointed!

 Serengeti National Park is in the far north of Tanzania, a country in East Africa.
 It borders both Ngorongoro National Park to the east and southeast, and Maswa Game Reserve to the south.
 To the north is the border with Kenya.
 The western arm of the park is not far from Lake Victoria.
 The park is two to four degrees south of the Equator, so temperatures don’t vary much throughout the year.